tkmarsten/tech-blog/README.md

 ## Installation

-N/A
+Use `npm i` to install packages if the application is installed on your local machine.

 ## Usage

 Login or sign up to get started.
-The application must be downloaded for use.
-Use `npm i` to install the neccessary packages.
+The application is deployed [here](https://tiarnanm-tech-blog.herokuapp.com/)

 ## Contribution